onkelbeh/HomeAssistantRepository/README.md

 I have Home Assistant running on a virtual X64 box, 4GB RAM, 3 Cores of an older Xeon E5-2630 v2 @ 2.60GHz and 30GB Disk from a small FC SAN (HP MSA).
 Recorder writes to a local mariadb socket, moved this from my 'big' mariadb machine because of some performance issues. currently 10.2.29 without problems.
 Influxdb and Graphana are also on the same box.
 Find a list of the integrations I use myself on my production box [here](https://github.com/onkelbeh/HomeAssistantRepository/blob/master/etc/portage/package.use/60_homeassistant).

 Some of my devices are connected via Eclipse Mosquitto (https://mosquitto.org/), I use the stable version coming with the original distribution (1.6.8), no SSL inside my isolated IOT Vlan, so no need to upgrade.
 Along MQTT I am actively using (and therefore testing) the following platforms/components:
 * some (~9) Z-Wave devices, mostly Fibaro Roller Shutter 3 with a ZMEEUZB1 Stick connected to my VM with ser2net, socat & OpenZWave.
 I would not buy the Fibaro stuff again, because of their weird firmware policy.
-You need to have their expensive gateway to make an update.
-The cheap chinese stuff would do it better.
+You need to have their expensive (and otherwise useless) gateway to make an update.
+The cheap chinese stuff will do it better.
+And they are very badly shielded.
   - in the vm run `socat pty,link=/dev/ttyUSB0,raw,user=homeassistant,group=dialout,mode=777 tcp:[ip of usbhost]:3333`
   - at the usb host run `ser2net` with `3333:raw:0:/dev/ttyACM0:115200 8DATABITS NONE 1STOPBIT`
 * some Zigbee devices from Xioami, via an CC2531 USB stick from Amazon -> `zigbee2mqtt`